strawlion/javascript/es5/README.md

     }
     ```

+  - Prefer function declarations over function expressions.

+  > Why?
+Function declarations are the magical tool that allow us to write working pseudo code.
+  Since they're hoisted, their implementation can be effectively hidden from the user below the
+  containing function's return value.
+This leaves only the high level, plain english, logic at
+  the top.

   - Never declare a function in a non-function block (if, while, etc).
 Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
   Declare the function at the bottom of the first valid containing block, or use a function expression if micro optimization is necessary.